5 best practices for supporting mental health at the workplace

 1. Train everyone on what issues to look for – and what to do about it.

 To protect employees against mental health risks, you must ensure your entire company is aware of them.
 And do so regularly.
 As society and technology evolve, so do risks to our mental well-being.
-Consider the COVID-19 pandemic’s toll on mental health (and that of the subsequent return to work), giving rise to more stress and presenteeism across the global workforce.
+Consider the recent major global events, including the COVID-19 pandemic, the war in Ukraine, and local natural disasters, toll on mental health (and that of the subsequent return to work), giving rise to more stress and presenteeism across the global workforce.
 Even if your teams have a strong understanding of mental health issues, you’ll need to keep them prepared for new potential issues.

 Ready your workforce